Price Skimming: Have You Underpriced Your New Hit Product? 🍅

 In this article, I’m going to show you how to price your product like a pricing pro.
 To understand the strengths and weakness of a price skimming strategy.

-What is price skimming?
+What is a price skimming?

 Price skimming is a basic pricing model or strategy for pricing a newly developed product or service.
 Price skimming involves setting a price so high that most potential customers will decline to buy the new product.
 Typically, unit sales of a skim-priced item will be low.
-However, the high per item profits make price skimming a potentially viable strategy.
+However, the high per-item profits make price skimming a potentially viable strategy.

 The product’s or service’s high price attempts to make a profit by appealing to those few customers willing to pay a lot or who understand its value.
 A high price can also eliminate price-sensitive customers or customers that do not understand the value.